Healthy Recipes Blog

 • It's best to use Dutch-processed cocoa powder in this recipe.
 It will say on the ingredients, "treated with alkali."
 This cocoa powder is darker, milder, and less acidic than natural cocoa powder.

-• You can keep the leftovers in the fridge, in an airtight container, for up to two days, but it's best when freshly made.
-I don't recommend freezing this mousse.
+• You can keep this mousse in an airtight container in the fridge for up to two days, but it's best when freshly made.
+I don't recommend freezing it.

 Nutrition per Serving